BDO Farming Guide (Black Desert Online 2019)

 Eminent’s BDO Farming Guide

 Farming lets you pick a plot of land almost anywhere in the world and grow crops on it.
 These crops are extremely useful for cooking, upgrading an alchemy stone, or just selling for profit.
 Farming is one of the most profitable uses for your Contribution Points, but if you don’t like it, it will just end up being a chore.
-After spending 100 Contribution on large fences, it can be leveled fairly quick.
+After spending 100 Contribution on Strong Fences, it can be leveled fairly quick.

 Farming requires a few things: